 - mood changes

-- feelings of sadness or emptiness
+- feelings of excessive guilt or low self-worth

-- feelings of hopelessness or worthlessness
+- feelings of sadness, emptiness, hopelessness, or worthlessness

 - feelings of anger or irritability